h3luan/h3luan.github.io/_pages/about.md

 Prospective graduate students
 =====
 I always welcome talented graduate students to work with me on spatial and spatiotemporal statistics, Bayesian modeling, machine learning, and their applications in various geographical phenomena.
-Check out this position for Fall 2024!
-[Link](https://h3luan.github.io/opportunities/)

 Recent news
 =====